ibexa/documentation-developer/docs/tutorials/beginner_tutorial/3_customize_the_front_page.md

 ![Homepage with a Hello world](bike_tutorial_hello_world.png)

 At this point, the template is static.
-It does not render any dynamic data from the Repository.
+It does not render any dynamic data from the repository.